JiFish/Storyteller/README.md

 This link will be removed hastily if anyone ever objects.
 Don't be a jerk.
 If use this, make sure you own the books.
 [WoFM Amazon link](https://www.amazon.co.uk/Fighting-Fantasy-Warlock-Firetop-Mountain/dp/1407181300/), [RtFM Amazon link](https://www.amazon.co.uk/Return-Firetop-Mountain-Fighting-Fantasy/dp/184046481X/)

 #### Option 2: Import a book you own
 Unfortunately, the _Fighting Fantasy_ books can no longer be bought in an eBook format.
 If they were, I'd provide a script to automate extraction.
 Since they aren't your only option is to scan, OCR and input the text yourself from a paper book.
-If you're mad enough to attempt this, see `book.php` for details.
+If you're mad enough to attempt this, see `book.php` for an example.

 #### Option 3: Write your own adventure
 Storyteller doesn't have to play the official books.
 Perhaps one of the best ways to get a story in to the bot is to write your own.
 So long as you are compatible with the _Fighting Fantasy_ ruleset, this will work.
 If anyone does do this, please consider submitting your story back here.
 I'd love to include longer stories with this distribution.

+### 2a.
+Set the booktype
+Open `config.php` and set `BOOK_TYPE` to the correct value for the book you are playing.
+This controls which stats are available, the character sheet and ensures character generation matches the book's rules.

+##### wofm
+Designed for _Warlock on Firetop Mountain_.
+Also used as the rules for the default sample adventure _Janitor of Firetop Mountain_.
+It will also work with:
+- Forest of Doom
+- City of Thieves
+- Deathtrap Dungeon
+- Island of the Lizard King
+- Caverns of the Snow Witch
+- Talisman of Death
+- Masks of Mayhem

+##### dotd
+Designed for _Demons of the Deep_.

+##### toc
+Designed for _Trail of Champions_.
+This book starts you with no inventory or provisions.
+This is a good choice for books not listed here.
+It will also work with:
+- Crypts of the Sorcerer
+- Battleblade Warrior

+##### coh
+Designed for _Creature of Havoc_.
+Includes instant kills on double attack dice.

+##### rtfm
+Designed for _Return to Firetop Mountain_.

+##### loz
+Designed for _Legend of Zagor_.

+##### none
+No special generation rules.
+This is also the fall-back is the booktype is not recognised.
+Works with:
+- Stealer of Souls

+##### custom
+Intended for use with custom adventures.
+Much like _none_, but with a chance of generating a magic-using character like _loz_.

 ### 3. Get the code online
 - Upload the installation to your PHP enabled web-server.
 No database is needed.
 The uploaded directory must be writeable.